Which certification is best for you?

 This is done to ensure you keep ahead of the curve in terms of best practices as a trainer as well as research and trends.

-In the case of the NSCA CSCS, renewal happens after 3 years, giving you enough time to prepare for the recertification.
+In the case of the NSCA CSCS, renewal happens after 3 years, giving learners enough time to prepare for the recertification.

 Another standard consideration with recertification is the CEU requirements.